PhD and MLitt Research Programmes

 Irish citizens may be able to apply for financial assistance from Student Universal Support Ireland (SUSI).

-The student and supervisor should meet early in the first semester of the program to mutually set expectations for the supervising support (Doctoral Supervisory Panel DSP) to be provided during the first year of the program.
+The student and supervisor should meet early in the first semester of the program to mutually set expectations for the supervising support (Research Studies Panel RSP) to be provided during the first year of the program.
 Such meetings should occur at least annually, at the time of submission of the Research and Professional Development Plan (RPDP), and as the student’s needs evolve.

 The Principal Advisor is responsible for supporting the student’s progress in the PhD programme.
 While the ways in which an advisor might support a student will vary, it is recommended that a Principal Supervisor and student plan to meet one-on-one several times each semester.
 The Principal Supervisor is responsible for responding promptly to a student’s request for additional meetings.
 The student and Principal Supervisor and student will together set realistic goals for timing of submission of documents for feedback and the return of that feedback.
 Conversations between the student and Principal Supervisor may also include module planning (during the first two years of the programme) and meeting of degree milestones.